kmoonwright/evolving_etl/README.md

 # Evolving ETL
-A series of data pipelines demonstrating Prefect Core workflow semantics.
-Each data pipeline builds on the previous level, adding features and functionality to every subsequent flow.
+A series of data pipelines demonstrating Prefect Core/Cloud workflow semantics.
+Each data pipeline builds on the previous level, adding features and functionality with every subsequent flow.

 Each level of the Evolving ETL demonstrates the following: